edgexfoundry/edgex-go/internal/system/executor/README.md

     }
 ]
 ```
-- As highlighted above in the results section (for the first of the two services whose metrics were fetched), a handful of fields aer stipulated to be part of the metrics result contract.
+- As highlighted above in the results section (for the first of the two services whose metrics were fetched), a handful
+    of fields aer stipulated to be part of the metrics result contract.
 - The remaining fields fall into the category of executor's support for embedding executor-specific results.
 - The user has the choice of whether to further process the embedded _executor_-specific results.

 ### Note ###
-- The expected format of the result is based upon the current _Docker_ executor implementation (as highlighted by the JSON KVP _"executor": "docker"_).
+- The expected format of the result is based upon the current _Docker_ executor implementation (as highlighted by the
+    JSON key-value pair _"executor": "docker"_).

 ## License
 [Apache-2.0](LICENSE)